bentheredonethat/b-lang/README.md

       * expressions consisting of binary operator '+', nested parenthesis, variables, constants
       * statements that are either assignment or declaration
 - [x] Generate Abstract Syntax Tree
+-- bug fix: need to downcast appropriate pointers in Syntax Parser expression and statement functions
 - [ ] Semantic Analysis
 - [ ] Code Generation
 - [ ] Optimize all the things!